Robust and Resilient Soft Robotic Object Insertion with Compliance-Enabled Contact Formation and Failure Recovery: EXPERIMENTS

-In the all randomization condition (hole pose, peg angle, and friction) with a circular peg, the success rate was 83\%.
+{\bf All randomization settings with a circular peg:} In the all randomization condition (hole pose, peg angle, and friction) with a circular peg, the success rate was 83\%.
 Log analysis suggests that the main factor limiting further improvement was activation of the wrist’s compression limit during repeated Insertion attempts.
 This occurred when small misalignments of the peg persisted, and the Align success check, affected by vision estimation error, classified the alignment as successful.
 After one or more retries, the system reached the predefined maximum number of trials (set to 10 in this study).

 {\bf Accuracy of success classification:} The framework’s classifications (F) were generally consistent with the ground truth (G), reflecting the effect of the verification mechanisms.
 This indicates that the method provides reliable success judgments across diverse and randomized conditions.
 Occasional discrepancies were observed; for instance, the framework classified a task as successful when the peg was not fully inserted.